intutable/sveltekit-gui-sem-par/README.md

 # SemPar GUI Components

 This is a library for GUI Svelte components used in the [xTable] project for the [SemPar][sem-par] plugin.
-The library adds the functionality of DataDan to the main GUI of xTable ([sveltekit-gui]).
+The library adds the functionality of SemPar to the main GUI of xTable ([sveltekit-gui]).

 ## 🔧 Project Setup
 ### Main Setup